April 2019.

 What was the reason for your choice of residence in Denmark?
 Because your friends and family live there?
 House prices?
-Job location or just purely by chance?
+Is it the job location or just purely by chance?
 For us, it was the local tax rate.

 Many years ago, I came to Denmark with my Danish husband to buy our new home in Copenhagen.
 He kept repeating, again and again: "It should be in this area because the local tax rate is the lowest in the country".
 Can you guess where the local tax rate is lowest in Denmark?